python/typeshed/tests/README.md

 For each distribution, stubtest ignores definitions listed in a `@tests/stubtest_allowlist.txt` file, relative to the distribution.
-Additional packages that are needed to run stubtest for a distribution can be added to `@tests/requirements-stubtest.txt`.
+Additional packages that are needed to run stubtest for a distribution can be added to `tool.stubtest.stubtest_requirements` in `METADATA.toml`.

 ### Using stubtest to find objects missing from the stubs